Ventura County District Attorney

 As a trial attorney, Mr. Nuñez has prosecuted gang members in special circumstance murder cases and tried 26 homicides to verdict.
 He also served in the Justice System Integrity Division and was a member of the officer-involved shooting response team.
 In 2012, Mr. Nuñez successfully prosecuted People v.
 Stephanie Lazarus, a 1986 cold case murder.

 In April 2021, Mr. Nuñez joined the Ventura County District Attorney’s Office as Chief Deputy District Attorney of the Criminal Prosecutions Division.
 Mr. Nuñez oversees several units including General Felonies, Homicides, Gangs, Narcotics, and Public Integrity.
-He represents the office on the County’s Diversity, Equity, and Inclusion Council.
+He represents the office as vice-chair of the County’s Diversity, Equity, and Inclusion Council.

 General Prosecutions